wassname/discovering_latent_knowledge/mjc_notes.md

 - [x] I have poor choice coverag however maybe I should just use the huggingface chat template? https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1
 - [ ] Also I may be intervening to much, as I get nonsensicle answers.
 I need to add the intervention QC!

-- [x] Why does wizard-vicuna not work... it's because of the stupid <s> token I think.
+- [x] Why does wizard-vicuna not work... it's because of the stupid `<`s`>` token I think.
 It wasn't trained with it and it drops context

-- [x] Oh it looks like my few shots might be wrong?? - fixes
+- [x] Oh it looks like my few shots might be wrong? - fixes

 # 2023-10-28 12:33:27